rorynolan/autothresholdr/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/thresh%20mask%20apply-2.png)

-In this last image, the `NA` pixels are greyed.
+In this last image, the `NA` pixels are white.